-We are confident that if you choose a suitable product and and follow our simple guidelines below alongside the rest of our installation guide, you can successfully combine Broadleaf wood flooring with underfloor heating.
+We are confident that if you choose one of our wood flooring options that is suitabale for use with underflooring heating, and and follow our simple guidelines below alongside the rest of our installation guide, you can successfully combine Broadleaf wood flooring with underfloor heating.

 Next, you need to choose a product that is suitable for use over underfloor heating.
 Within the Broadleaf range this shouldn't limit you as most of our floors have several compatible options.
 For details check either the UFH column in the pricing tables on our product pages or our flooring selector

 Please note that solid plank floors marked as suitable for underfloor heating will need to be rekilned for this purpose and that there is a small additional charge for this which will be shown separately on your invoice.

 If your underfloor heating system is being individually designed, make your supplier aware of your choice of wood flooring and proposed fitting method so that these can be accommodated or any issues resolved.
 If you are using an off the shelf system, check that your choice of wood flooring complies with any technical requirements and if not, consider any alternative system, or contact us to discuss alternative product options.